 - 1/4 cup pure maple syrup

 - 1 tsp pure vanilla extract

 - pinch fine grain sea salt

-- When the coffee has cooled, drain the cashews, rinse lightly, and add to a high speed blender.
-Add the remaining ingredients, and blend on high (or use the “liquify” setting), for 2-3 minutes, until smooth, creamy, and completely combined.
+- Add the cashews, coffee, and the remaining ingredients to a high speed blender and blend on high for 2-3 minutes, until smooth, creamy, and completely combined.

-If you don’t have a high-speed blender, it’s best to soak the cashews for longer (overnight if possible), to achieve a super smooth and creamy result.
+If you don’t have a high speed blender (such as a Vitamix), it’s best to soak the cashews for longer (overnight if possible), to achieve a super smooth and creamy result.

-For chocolate chip coffee ice cream, add 2oz of finely chopped bittersweet chocolate during the last couple of minutes of churning.
+For chocolate chip coffee ice cream, add an extra 2oz of finely chopped bittersweet chocolate during the last couple of minutes of churning.

 I’m in the habit of adding arrowroot starch to all of my homemade ice creams, which binds with any water molecules naturally present, and helps to prevent the formation of ice crystals, creating a smoother, creamier texture for your ice cream.
 Just a few teaspoons of this natural, plant-based starch, and super hard, impossible to scoop, icy nightmares are a thing of the past

 The arrowroot starch is entirely optional, but if you do not plan on eating the ice cream the day of, I recommend adding it.
 Tapioca starch or cornstarch can also be substituted if you can’t get your hands on arrowroot starch, which is always my first choice.